 ● It offers two backup ways: directly transfer photos to external hard drive & create a backup image for your photos which will take up less space.

 ● It lets you backup/transfer photos stored in Camera Roll and any other albums you created.

-● It allows you to backup/transfer all photos in 1-click or select the photos you need as per your needs.
+● It allows you to backup/transfer all photos in 1-click or only the selected photos as per your needs.

 ● What’s more, it also enables you to transfer photos from external hard drive to iPad easily without erasing any data on the device.

 The following are the steps to backup photos from iPad to external hard drive.